emollett/coffee-tracker/README.md

 # coffee-tracker

 This is for tracking the coffee purchasing of my team.
 Coffee is input with info about who bought it, when it was opened, and if people particularly liked it.
-In future I might do something with the date opened data, but for now it just tracks who bought the packs.
+You can see how many packs the team has consumed each month by going to /graph .

 http://coffee-tracker.eleanormollett.com/